VolumeGraphics/havocompare/README.md

         - ExtractHeaders
         # Sort the table by column 0, beware that the column must only contain numbers / quantities
         - SortByColumnNumber: 0
-        # Delete a column by name, needs `ExtractHeaders` first
+        # Delete a column by name, needs `ExtractHeaders` first - delete sets all values to 'DELETED's
         - DeleteColumnByName: "Column to delete"
         - DeleteColumnByNumber: 1
         # Sorts are stable, so a second sort will keep the first sort as sub-order.